1and2papa/CTAssetsPickerController/README.md

 **Default album**

-You can show an album content (e.g. Camera Roll) initially instead of a list of albums by the following delegate.
+You can show an album content (e.g. Camera Roll) initially instead of a list of albums by implementing the following delegate method.
+The default album must not returns `NO` in `shouldShowAssetsGroup`.
 ```` objective-c
 - (BOOL)assetsPickerController:(CTAssetsPickerController *)picker isDefaultAssetsGroup:(ALAssetsGroup *)group
 {